JAAN555/gpu-coloc-workflow-portable/README.md

 ## Notes

+- Input GWAS and eQTL datasets are not included in this repository.
+- Dataset locations and analysis parameters can be configured through the corresponding parameter files.
+- The provided workflows were developed and tested on the University of Tartu Rocket HPC cluster.
 - The initial Conda environment creation may take several minutes.
-- Input GWAS and eQTL datasets are not included in this repository.
-- Dataset locations should be configured through the parameter files.
-- The provided execution configurations and submission scripts target a SLURM-managed HPC environment.
+- During large-scale testing, the framework was successfully used to analyse more than 300 million GWAS-eQTL signal pairs.